 - Suicidal Thoughts

-From mid semester through the end of the semester there may be a wait for an intake appointment due to the volume of students seeking services.
-Therefore, we recommend planning ahead by coming in to see a counselor before your situation becomes an emergency.
+From mid semester through the end of the semester there may be a wait for a first appointment due to the volume of students seeking services.
+We recommend planning ahead by going to GT CARE for an assessment before your situation becomes an emergency.

 If you are experiencing a crisis that requires immediate attention please visit our page for students in crisis.